-We share some directors with Fortress, and in addition, under the Management Services Agreement, we will also share some officers with Fortress.
-This could create conflicts of interest between the two companies in the future.
+We share some directors with Fortress which could create conflicts of interest between the two companies in the future.
 While we believe that the Founders Agreement and the Management Services Agreement were negotiated by independent parties on both sides on arm's length terms, and the fiduciary duties of both parties were thereby satisfied, in the future situations may arise under the operation of both agreements that may create a conflict of interest.
 We will have to be diligent to ensure that any such situation is resolved by independent parties.
 In particular, under the Management Services Agreement, Fortress and its affiliates are free to pursue opportunities which could potentially be of interest to Checkpoint, and they are not required to notify Checkpoint prior to pursuing the opportunity.
 Any such conflict of interest or pursuit by Fortress of a corporate opportunity independent of Checkpoint could expose us to claims by our investors and creditors, and could harm our results of operations.